luiz158/seamseven/readme.txt

  3.0 or better.
 We strongly recommend, however, that you use Java 6.0 (Java SDK 1.6).

- The application this project produces is designed to be run on a Java EE 6 application server.
-We recommend JBoss AS 6.0.0.Final or GlassFish 3.1, though it should work on any server that is Java EE 6 compliant.
-In order to use it on GlassFish 3.1, you'll need to update Weld.
-See instructions below.
+ The application this project produces is dsigned to be run on a Java EE 6 application server.
+We recommend JBoss AS 7.0.2.Final, though it should work on any server that is Java EE 6 compliant.

  NOTE:
  This project retrieves artifacts from the JBoss Community Maven repository, a